 The Contractors Site Camp must be established to provide a safe base for operations, security of materials and to prevent unnecessary impacts on the environment during the construction phase.
-It should not be erected on any areas considered sensitive and no indigenous vegetation may be removed, damaged or disturbed without prior approval.
+It must not be erected on any areas considered sensitive and no indigenous vegetation may be removed, damaged or disturbed without prior approval.
 If there is no space on the erf under construction and the site camp needs to be located on other private property, permission from the relevant landowner must be obtained.
 The following points must be taken into consideration when siting the contractor's camp:

-- If an ECO is a requirement of any authorisation, the site camp must be established with the ECO's input; - The Contractors Site Camp must be situated within the development area.
+- The site camp must be established with the ECO's input; - The Contractors Site Camp must be situated within the development area.
 Site Camps that are allowed off site may only be erected once written permission from the landowner is obtained and any other necessary authorisations are in place; - The site camp must be clearly demarcated and fenced off with shade netting or any other approved material; - Topsoil from the site camp area must be stripped and stockpiled for reuse during rehabilitation.
-This must be done to ensure no contamination of the topsoil while the site camp is in use; - All construction material must be stored in the site camp, unless otherwise approved by an ECO;

-- No personnel may overnight in the site camp, except in the case of a night watchman / security if required; - No fires are allowed: - Fuel may only be stored in the site camp; - Storage of waste must take place within the site camp and must be removed on a regular basis; - The site camp must be provided with sufficient ablution facilities (toilets and potable water) of which the content must be disposed of regularly and at the suitable facilities; - The site camp must not impede or interfere excessively with vehicular use of the road and pedestrian access to the estuary; - All relevant permits must be valid and kept on site.
+This must be done to ensure no contamination of the topsoil while the site camp is in use; - All construction material must be stored in the site camp, unless otherwise approved by an ECO; - No personnel may overnight in the site camp, except in the case of a night watchman / security if required; - No fires are allowed; - Fuel may only be stored in the site camp; - Storage of waste must take place within the site camp and must be removed on a regular basis; - The site camp must be provided with sufficient ablution facilities (toilets and potable water) of which the content must be disposed of regularly and at the suitable facilities; - All relevant permits must be valid and kept on site.